ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 * A sample NSX Distributed Logical Router (DLR) is deployed for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 * An NSX Edge appliance is deployed and configured to perform network address translation (NAT) from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.
-* The NSX Manager is configured to do a daily backup of the NSX configurations.
+* If you installed the Veeam on IBM Cloud service, the NSX Manager is configured to do a daily backup of the NSX configurations.
 For more information, see [Considerations when installing Veeam on IBM Cloud](../services/veeam_considerations.html#considerations-when-installing-veeam-on-ibm-cloud).

 ## Configuring the networking settings for your VMs